ikaliuzh/univ_mp/README.md

 119.33
 (in hundredths of a second)

-Each session comprises two steps: 1) precompute the bernoulli trials and 2) to simulate dialogs considering the bernoulli trials results
+Each session comprises two steps: 1) precompute the bernoulli trials in different processes and 2) to simulate dialogs considering the results of the first stage.